 Austin Peay Recreation Area is a well-equipped facility of the university.
-The area features gymnasium, running track, cycling studio and racquetball courts.
+The area features a gymnasium, running track, cycling studio and racquetball courts.

 Clarksville Country Club is the local club in Clarksville.
 The club is equipped with tennis courts, swimming pools and golf course and facilities to organize private parties and events.

 Fort Sevier/Fort Defiance/Fort Bruce Civil War Park and Interpretive Center is a preserved historic site in Clarksville.
 The site has a spacious park with an ancient fort and a walking trail.

 This Neo-Gothic building is an architectural marvel replete with beautiful stained-glass windows, chandeliers and decor.
 Built in 1876, it features on the National Register of Historic Places.
 It organizes weekly prayer services and community worship.
 This place is a must visit place for immense peace and inspiration.